This is a document for PGroonga 2.X and 3.X. See PGroonga 1.x document when you're using old PGroonga.

 The third signature is available since 2.0.6.

-The fourth signature is using pgroonga_condition
+The fourth signature uses pgroonga_condition

 See pgroonga_condition